SFe-Team-was-taken/SFe/sfe-latest/program-specification/filerepair.md

 ## 4.18 Compression errors

-If a compressed sample is invalid according to the Werner SF3 specification, or if wSampleLink is non-zero for a compressed sample, then the compressed sample is ignored.
+If a compressed sample is invalid according to the Werner SF3 (or SFe Compression) specification, or if wSampleLink is non-zero for a compressed sample, then the compressed sample is ignored.
 This can also happen if the program is unable to decompress the sample.

 The user should be given the choice of compression algorithms to use for the sample, and wSampleLink values should be set to zero.